OpenLMIS/open-lmis/README.md

-This is the Moz implementation of OpenLMIS.
+This is the Mozambique implementation of OpenLMIS.

 License Terms
 ---------------------------